kavalcante/functional-js/README.md

 # functional-js
-A project to study functional programming in javascript
+A project to study functional programming in Javascript